Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: A Practical Algorithm for Tsallis KL Regularization

 \section{A Practical Algorithm for Tsallis KL Regularization}

 In this section we provide a practical algorithm for implementing Tsallis regularization.
-We first explain why this is not straightforward to simply implement KL-regularized value iteration, even for $q = 2$, and how Munchausen Value Iteration ( MVI) overcomes this issue with a clever implicit regularization trick.
-We then explain why we cannot directly use MVI, and then generalize MVI using a new interpretation of this trick as advantage learning.
+We first explain why this is not straightforward to simply implement KL-regularized value iteration, and how Munchausen Value Iteration (MVI) overcomes this issue with a clever implicit regularization trick.
+We then extend this algorithm to $q > 1$ using a similar approach, though now with some approximation due once again to the difficulties of pseudo-additivity.